srevn/kqexec/README.md

 file = /path/to/file          # For monitoring a single file
 directory = /path/to/dir      # For monitoring a directory
 events = EVENT1,EVENT2        # Comma-separated list of events
-command = command to execute  # Command to run when events occur environment = false           # Whether to set KQ_* environment variables (default: false) processing_delay = 5000       # Delay in milliseconds before processing events (default: 0)
+enabled = true                # Whether the watch is initially enabled (default: true) command = command to execute  # Command to run when events occur environment = false           # Whether to set KQ_* environment variables (default: false) processing_delay = 5000       # Delay in milliseconds before processing events (default: 0)